camunda/camunda-docs/docs/apis-tools/tasklist-api-rest/migrate-to-zeebe-user-tasks.md

 - **The endpoints return specific error messages when you run them on the wrong task type**: Ensure to call the right endpoint for the right task type, c.f. above [table](#use-the-new-zeebe-task-api).
 - **Forms do not appear**: Ensure you have extracted embedded forms, if any, and [transformed them into linked forms](/components/modeler/bpmn/user-tasks/user-tasks.md#camunda-form-linked), before you change the task type implementation.
-- **Task update operation does not work**: The update operation is only available to Zeebe user tasks.
+- **Task update operation does not work**: The update operation is only available to Camunda user tasks.